 If you believe a source has been misread or a newer version exists, submit a challenge.

-Among the 18 major aerospace brands we've scored, easyJet is tied =10th of 18, with 1 other.
+Among the 31 major aerospace brands we've scored, easyJet sits 10th of 31.

 Score history begins 8 February 2026.